jojosif/Coursera/Data Science/10. Data Science Capstone/Week 7 - Final Project Submission and Evaluation/Course Project/Data Product/NLPred/about/about_app.md

 #### Prolegomenon

-The task of this work is to create a shiny application, which accepts an input from the user and predicts the next word.
-This kind of task is especcially useful for smartphones with small screen keyboards.
+The task of this work is to create a Shiny application, which accepts an input from the user and predicts the next word.
+This kind of task is especially useful for smartphones with small screen keyboards.
 There are several of such applications on the market, one of the most famous is provided by [SwiftKey](https://swiftkey.com "Click to check").

-This exercise was divided into seven sub tasks like data cleansing, exploratory analysis, the creation of a predictive model and more.
+This exercise was divided into several sub tasks like data cleansing, exploratory analysis, the creation of a predictive model and more.

 The text data for this application comes from Coursera internal [Capstone Dataset](http://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip "Click to download").